game day fire cracker shrimp

 • Shrimp coated in flour and on a plate.

-Place shrimp in the bag and toss until shrimp are completely covered in season flour.
-Then remove shrimp and shake off excess season flour and place on a plate to give the coating a chance to adhere to shrimp.
+Place the shrimp in the bag and toss until completely covered in the seasoned flour.
+Remove the shrimp and shake off any excess seasoned flour.
+Place on a plate to give the coating a chance to fully adhere to the shrimp.

 • Frying the shrimp in coconut oil.

-Place shrimp in hot oil in small batches so that you keep your oil hot.
-Cook batches of shrimp for about 1 - 2 minutes or until golden brown.
-Place fried shrimp on a tray with paper towels to drain and lightly season to taste with salt.
+Add the shrimp gently to the hot oil in small batches so that the oil stays hot.
+Cook each batch about 1 - 2 minutes, or until golden brown.
+Transfer the fried shrimp to a tray lined with paper towels to drain and lightly season them to taste with salt.

 • Coating the shrimp in Thai chili sauce.